maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-27.md

 >
 > Another important difference is that the NIST FIPS 186-5 specification does not include a malleability check.
 We've matched that here in order to maximize compatibility with the large existing NIST P-256 ecosystem.
 >
-> Wrapper libraries **should** add a malleability check by default, with functions wrapping the raw precompile call (exact NIST FIPS 186-5 spec, without malleability check) clearly identified.
+> Wrapper libraries **SHOULD** add a malleability check by default, with functions wrapping the raw precompile call (exact NIST FIPS 186-5 spec, without malleability check) clearly identified.
 For example, `P256.verifySignature` and `P256.verifySignatureWithoutMalleabilityCheck`.
 Adding the malleability check is straightforward and costs minimal gas.
 >
-> The `PRECOMPILED_ADDRESS` is chosen as `0x19` as it is the next available address in the precompiled address set.
+> The `PRECOMPILED_ADDRESS` is chosen as `0x100` as `P256VERIFY` is the first precompiled contract presented as an RIP, and the address is the first available address in the precompiled address set that is reserved for the RIP precompiles.
 >
-> The gas cost is proposed by comparing the performance of the `P256VERIFY` and the `ECRECOVER` precompile which is implemented in the EVM at `0x01` address.
-It is seen that “secp256r1” signature verification is ~15% slower (elaborated in [test cases](#test-cases)) than “secp256k1” signature recovery, so `3450` gas is proposed by comparison which causes similar “mgas/op” values in both precompiles.
+> The gas cost is proposed by comparing the performance of the `P256VERIFY` and the `ECRECOVER` precompiled contract which is implemented in the EVM at `0x01` address.
+It is seen that “secp256r1” signature verification is ~15% slower (elaborated in [test cases](#test-cases)) than “secp256k1” signature recovery, so `3450` gas is proposed by comparison which causes similar “mgas/op” values in both precompiled contracts.

 ## Backwards Compatibility